Sabir-Ali-Mondal/Frontend-AI/README.md

 # 🚀 Trainable Frontend AI (Simulator) — by S.A.M.

-🔥 **No Server.
+🔥 No Server.
 No Hardcoded AI API.
 This is an AI simulator that works *completely offline* — no backend, no cloud, just your browser and structured training data!

----

 ## ✨ Key Highlights